BettercareHealth/bettercare/maternal-mental-health/test-3.md

 	1. She can put up pain relief drips
 	1. She can do vacuum extractions
 	1. She supports the mother and helps to calm her
-	1. She intervenes with the medical team and stops them doing unnecessary Caesarean sections.
+	1. She intervenes with the medical team and stops them doing unnecessary Caesarean sections
 20. What can one of the benefits of having a doula be?
 	1. More need for pain relief
 	1. Shorter length of labour
-	1. Increased chance of a Caesarean sections
+	1. Increased chance of a Caesarean section
 	1. Shorter duration of breastfeeding